smartaleciam/playcard/README.md

-# Playcard - Master Brain System
+# Playcard - Is a RFID Card Transaction System

-Developing a new type of system due to
+Currently Developing a new type of system due to
 1. Loads of wires from the Rasp pi
 2. Needing Rasp pi with rfid scanner close to public (theft of rasp pi would loose everything)

 Result, use the built in rasp pi 3+ Bluetooth.

 Multi bluetooth module systems could be,
-1. Rfid_Scanner (sits next to monitor),
+- Rfid_Scanner (sits next to monitor),
-2. Till (bluetooth module to trigger till),
+- Till (bluetooth module to trigger till),
-3. Card_Dispencer (card storer / rfid scanner),
+- Card_Dispencer (card storer / rfid scanner),
-4. LED Sign control (general messages etc)
+- LED Sign control (general messages etc)
-5. Mp3 Player Anouncement (Advertising messages or Fire Alerts etc)
+- Mp3 Player Anouncement (Advertising messages or Fire Alerts etc)

 Now able to leave the rasp pi in a secure location (within bluetooth distance)